 Who is responsible?

-During the purchase process, your conveyancing solicitor should have warned you about the financial implications of the ground rent terms when advising you on the leases of your home.
+During the purchase process, your conveyancing solicitor should have warned you about the financial implications of the ground rent terms when advising you on the lease of your home.

 Because the terms of the lease may materially affect a property’s value, if you took out a mortgage, your solicitor should also have reported any increase in ground rent to your mortgage lender.